johnoneworks/seal-microservices/README.md

 #### Notes

 - I am still using the .net 5 format for program and startup, since I don't know how to do host extensions on .net 6 program

+## Consuming Discount.GRPC in Basket.API

+### Quick Summary

+- Consume in `UpdateBasket`
+- Adding connected service within the Basket.API project
+  - it is a GRPC "client"
+- Dapper ORM